Strong and weak rates of convergence in the Smoluchowski--Kramers approximation for stochastic partial differential equations: Introduction

-The proof of the strong error estimates~\eqref{eq:strong-intro} is based on a careful analysis of properties of the semigroups associated with the damped wave equation and the heat equation, which are derived Section~\ref{sec:aux}.
-To prove the weak error estimates~\eqref{eq:weak-intro}, we use a Kolmogorov equation approach for weak error analysis.
-Whereas regularity properties for solutions to the Kolmogorov equation associated to~\eqref{eq:spde-intro-limit} are standard, in Section~\ref{sec:auxweak} we obtain original regularity properties for solutions to the Kolmogorov equation associated to~\eqref{eq:spde-intro-eps}.
-The proof of Theorem~\ref{theo:weak}, presented in Section~\ref{sec:proof-theo-weak}, is quite technical.
-In particular, it requires an auxiliary Galerkin approximation and Malliavin calculus techniques to achieve the rate of convergence $\min(2\beta,1)$ instead of $\beta$.
+using the auxiliary spectral Galerkin approximation, we divide the proof of \eqref{eq:weak-intro} into the weak convergence analysis of the spectral Galerkin approximations for the stochastic damped wave equation and stochastic heat equation respectively: and the Smoluchowski--Kramers approximation in finite dimension: $\sup_{t\in[0,T]}|\E[\varphi(u^{\epsilon,N}(t))]-\E[\varphi(u^{0,N}(t))]|$.
+The proofs of the three parts are based on the Kolmogorov equations approach associated to equations~\eqref{eq:spde-intro-limit} and~\eqref{eq:spde-intro-eps}.
+Whereas the regularity properties for solutions to the Kolmogorov equation associated to~\eqref{eq:spde-intro-limit} are standard, in Section~\ref{sec:auxweak} we obtain original regularity properties for solutions to the Kolmogorov equation associated to~\eqref{eq:spde-intro-eps}.
+The proof of \eqref{eq:weak-intro}, presented in Section~\ref{sec:proof-theo-weak}, is quite technical.
+In particular, it requires the auxiliary Poisson equation and Malliavin calculus techniques to achieve the rate of convergence $\min(2\beta,1)$ instead of $\beta$.
 The techniques developed in Sections~\ref{sec:auxweak} and~\ref{sec:proof-theo-weak} may be of interest to study other questions, such as convergence of asymptotic preserving schemes in the spirit of~\cite{MR4632567}.

 This manuscript is organized as follows.
 Section~\ref{sec:prelim} provides the necessary notation and assumptions, and contains a description of the considered stochastic evolution equations.
 The main result, Theorem~\ref{theo:strong}, is stated in Section~\ref{sec:main}.
 Section~\ref{sec:aux} presents technical properties of the semigroup associated with the heat and the damped wave equations, where the dependence with respect to the parameter $\epsilon$ is analyzed carefully.
 Section~\ref{sec:properties} is devoted to present moment bounds and regularity properties of solutions to the stochastic partial differential equations~\eqref{eq:spde-intro-eps} (uniformly with respect to $\epsilon$) and~\eqref{eq:spde-intro-limit}.
 The proof of Theorem~\ref{theo:strong} is provided in Section~\ref{sec:proof-theo-strong}.
 Section~\ref{sec:auxweak} then presents additional results required for the proof of Theorem~\ref{theo:weak}.
 The proof of Theorem~\ref{theo:weak} is then provided in Section~\ref{sec:proof-theo-weak}.